 There are a number of ways to enforce a domestic judgment.

 This involves obtaining an order from the court putting in place a charge over specific property owned by the judgment debtor (land, securities or certain other assets).
 This charge attempts to prevent the judgment debtor from selling the property without reference to the judgment creditor.
 The charge also allows the judgment creditor to apply to court seeking an order for the sale of the asset and, if successful, use the proceeds to pay the debt owed.

 The process of applying for the initial charging order is usually relatively straightforward involving a prescribed form for making the application.
 The application is usually first made without notice to the judgment debtor and dealt with by the judge without a hearing.
 Following this, the applicant will apply for a final charging order, an application that will involve the judgment debtor (who may dispute the charging order) and any other third party who claims an interest in the asset.
 There will be a hearing at this stage.

 Where the judgment debtor is an individual, the party seeking enforcement may also be able to apply to the court seeking a direction that the judgment debtor's employer must pay an amount of the judgment debtor's salary to that party (to be paid first to a collecting officer, who will then pass this on to the judgment creditor).

 It is important to note that such an order cannot be used against a judgment debtor who is unemployed, self-employed or in the armed forces (nor where the judgment debtor is a company).

-It is also possible to obtain a third-party debt order whereby monies owed to a judgment debtor from a third party are instead ordered to be passed to the judgment creditor.
+It may also be possible to obtain a third-party debt order whereby monies owed to a judgment debtor from a third party are instead ordered to be passed to the judgment creditor.
 This is often obtained in respect of the judgment debtor's bank account.

 Enforcement by Taking Control of Goods